 2. These groupings should align with domain expert knowledge of the relevant task.

 We refer to features that satisfy these criteria as expert features.
 In other words, an expert feature is a high-level feature that experts in the domain find semantically meaningful and useful.
-This benchmark aims to accelerate the development of expert features and provide a platform for researching the following question:
+This benchmark thus aims to provide a platform for researching the following question:

 Can we automatically discover expert features that align with domain knowledge?